Novak Djokovic tests positive for coronavirus

 “The moment we arrived in Belgrade we went to be tested.
 My result is positive, just as Jelena's, while the results of our children are negative," Djokovic said in a statement.
 Djokovic has been criticized for organizing the tournament and bringing in players from other countries amid the coronavirus pandemic.

 Viktor Troicki said Tuesday that he and his pregnant wife have both been diagnosed with the virus, while Grigor Dimitrov, a three-time Grand Slam semifinalist from Bulgaria, said Sunday he tested positive.
 Borna Coric played Dimitrov on Saturday in Zadar and said Monday he has also tested positive.
-There were no social distancing measures observed at the matches in either country.
+There were no social distancing measures observed at the matches in either country and Djokovic and other players were seen hugging each other and partying in night clubs and restaurants after the matches.

 ALSO READ